-If your video has been corrupted or has any other playback issue, then you can also encounter the 0xc1010103 error.
+If your video has been corrupted or has any other playback issue, you can also encounter the 0xc1010103 error.
 The easiest way to fix this is by using a dedicated application like Wondershare Repairit Video Repair.
-A highly professional yet user-friendly tool, it can fix all kinds of issues related to your videos without much technical hassle.
+A highly professional yet user-friendly tool can fix all kinds of issues related to your videos without much technical hassle.

 Therefore, if you are getting the error 0xc1010103 due to a corrupt video, then Wondershare Video Repair should be an ideal pick.
 Here are some simple steps that you can take to repair your videos using this advanced application.